denten-courses/LITAI/2024/README.md

 - Chapter VII "On the Analytical Engine" (pages 112-141) and Chapter IX "Of the Mechanical Notation" (pages 142-146)in the [*Passages from the Life of a Philosopher*][602] (1864) by Charles Babbage.
 - ["Sketch of The Analytical Engine Invented by Charles Babbage"][601] (1842) by L. F. Menabrea, with notes by the translator Ada Lovelace (pages 666-731) in *Scientific Memoirs, Selected from The Transactions of Foreign Academies of Science and Learned Societies, and from Foreign Journals*, edited by Richard Taylor, vol. III.
-- Ada, the enchantress of numbers: prophet of the computer age, a pathway to the 21st century (1998), edited by Betty Alexandra Toole
+- [Ada, the enchantress of numbers: prophet of the computer age, a pathway to the 21st century][603] (1998) (pages 138-169),  edited by Betty Alexandra Toole

 [601]:https://drive.google.com/file/d/1rDhV9gd-7IRUwRZ4W3O2LZi-3p0g8ZhC/view?usp=sharing
 [602]:https://courseworks2.columbia.edu/courses/191258/files?preview=20061450